Tw1ddle/savedata-salvaging-test/README.md

-# savedata-salvaging-test
+# Savedata Salvaging Test

-Test to see if some old HaxeFlixel/OpenFL savedata salvaging code works
+Test to see if some old HaxeFlixel/OpenFL savedata salvaging code actually works for Werewolf Tycoon 1